 Results

 Defining the observation framework - The arrangement and relative orientation of blastozooids in different colony architectures present a 3-dimensional problem, where the axes and angles of reference shift in ways that are challenging to compare from a single viewpoint.
 Using the transversal double-chain architecture found in the earliest developmental stage of every species (as well as in adult colonies of Pegea spp. and Traustedtia spp.), in addition to the bilateral symmetry of salp blastozooids, we defined three orthogonal axes and their corresponding normal planes (Fig. 4).
-These are: (1) The dorsoventral axis is defined as the axis parallel to the dorsoventral axis of the zooids in the transversal double chain, with a normal plane of observation corresponding to viewing the dorsal side of the zooids on either side of the transversal double chain.
+These are: (1) The dorsoventral axis of the chain is defined as the axis parallel to the dorsoventral axis of the zooids in the transversal double chain, with a normal plane of observation corresponding to viewing the dorsal side of the zooids on either side of the transversal double chain.
 (2) The oral-aboral axis is defined as the axis parallel to the oral-aboral axis of the zooids in the transversal double chain, with a normal plane of observation corresponding to viewing the oral or aboral end of the zooids on either the frontal or rear side of the transversal double chain.
 The zooid oral-aboral axis of each zooid is defined as the line parallel to the endostyle.
 (3) The stolon axis is defined as the axis of chain growth parallel to the stolon, with a normal plane of observation that corresponds with looking directly at either end of the transversal double chain, with a lateral view of the zooids.

-With these axes and planes delineated, we can then describe developmental changes in zooid orientation characters relative to these axes from these three planes of observation.
-Based on this universal observation framework, we then defined the following characters: (A) the dorsoventral zooid-stolon angle is the angle formed between the oral-aboral axis of the zooid and the elongation axis on the colony as viewed from the dorsal side of the developing zooids, driving the formation of oblique, linear, and bipinnate chains; (B) the lateral chiral angle, defined as the angle formed between the oral-aboral axes of a pair of chiral zooids as viewed from the zooids’ lateral orientation, driving the formation of bipinnate chains; (C) zooid autorotation, defined as rolling of the zooid around its own oral-aboral axis also driving the formation of bipinnate chains; (D) serial stolon-normal angle, defined as the angle formed between a zooid’s oral-aboral axis and the oral-aboral axis of its lateral neighbor as viewed from one end of the colony, driving the formation of a solenoid double helix chains; (E) peduncle length ratio (when peduncle is present), defined as the ratio between the total oral-aboral length of the zooids relative to the longest axis of their peduncle, driving the formation of whorls and clusters; and finally (F) neighbor attachment, defined as direct contact between lateral neighbors, which drives the formation of loose clusters.
+With these axes and planes delineated, we can then describe developmental changes in zooid orientation characters relative to these three planes of observation.
+Based on this universal observation framework, we then defined the following characters: (A) the dorsoventral zooid-stolon angle is the angle formed between the oral-aboral axis of the zooid and the elongation axis on the colony as viewed from the dorsal side of the developing zooids, driving the formation of oblique, linear, and bipinnate chains; (B) the lateral chiral angle, defined as the angle formed between the oral-aboral axes of a pair of chiral zooids as viewed from the zooids’ lateral orientation, driving the formation of bipinnate chains; (C) zooid autorotation, defined as rolling of the zooid around its own oral-aboral axis also driving the formation of bipinnate chains; (D) serial stolon-normal angle, defined as the angle formed between a zooid’s oral-aboral axis and the oral-aboral axis of its lateral neighbor as viewed from one end of the colony, driving the formation of a solenoid double helix chains; (E) peduncle length ratio (when peduncle is present, e.g. C sewelli, see Fig.1), defined as the ratio between the total oral-aboral length of the zooids relative to the longest axis of their peduncle, driving the formation of whorls and clusters; and finally (F) neighbor attachment, defined as direct contact between lateral neighbors, which drives the formation of loose clusters.

 We examined changes in these variables across the development of colonies in different salp species and characterized a developmental ontology of salp colony architecture by first describing the set of developmental transformations that give rise to each architecture, then identifying which intermediate stages in the formation of more derived architectures in some species are equivalent to the adult finalized architectures in other species, to build a process-based hierarchical ontology of the architectures within colonial developmental pathways.